LLNL/rhizome/README.md

 This software does the pre-processing necessary to use the iris latent topic feedback plugin for information retrieval.
-At a high-level, the intended workflow is
+At a high-level, the intended workflow is:

-1) User ingests corpus into Solr
+1. User ingests corpus into Solr
-2) Run rhizome against Solr to populate a MongoDB instance with LDA topics
+2. Run rhizome against Solr to populate a MongoDB instance with LDA topics
-3) Run iris as part of your Solr-based document search system
+3. Run iris as part of your Solr-based document search system

-This system is based on the KDD paper
+This system is based on the KDD paper:

 Latent Topic Feedback for Information Retrieval
 David Andrzejewski and David Buttler.